 Here the 3-item CRT test for ‘cognitive reflection’ developed at Princeton.
 Average Carnegie Mellon and Harvard undergraduate scores for this test range from 1.4-1.5 out of 3!
-I’ll post the answers next week, along with an explanation of why scores on this test are related to IQ and predict good decision-making skills, as well as self-control.
+The answers can be found in the comments below.
+Please add your own comments letting others know how you got on with this test.

 Cognitive Reflection Test (CRT)